PathwayCommons/factoid/README.md

 The tests expect `rethinkdb` to be running on `localhost` on the default port (28015).

 [Chai](http://chaijs.com/) is included to make the tests easier to read and write.

-To run Neo4j Graph Database tests: `npm run neo4j-test` This test suite expects the `neo4j` graph database to be running.

 Notes: